Dodge Macknight (American, 1860-1950)

 Macknight, along with Homer, Sargent, James Abbott McNeill Whistler, John Marin and Charles Demuth is considered to be one of the greatest American painters in watercolour.
 Marsden Hartley, the leading American Modernist painter, poet, and essayist, noted Macknight's exceptional ability to paint heat and held he had a “virility of technique” which, in Hartley's opinion, elevated Macknight above Sargent and almost above Homer.6

 Though he lived until 1950, Macknight did not paint after the death of his wife in 1931.
 Their son John, who having been injured during WWI played principal flute in the Cleveland Orchestra, died in 1928.
-Dodge Macknight appears to have been overwhelmed by grief, this and the fact that he painted exclusively in watercolour are probably the reasons why is less well known than other American modernists of the period.
+Dodge Macknight appears to have been overwhelmed by grief, this and the fact that he painted exclusively in watercolour are probably the reasons why he is less well known than some other American modernists of the period.
 Arguably, he never quite achieved the brilliance in his later work than he showed in such pieces as “Limonero, Orihuela”, produced around the fin de siècle.

 1. After Russell’s earlier introduction in Paris, Macknight socialized with Van Gogh (who was seven years his senior) in Arles in 1888.
 Macknight described Van Gogh as “a stark, staring crank, but a good fellow” (Letter from Macknight to Eugène Boch 17 April 1888).
 Van Gogh in turn described him as “much better than the ordinary run of Yankees” (Letter from Vincent to Theo Van Gogh Arles, around April 25, 1888).
 They frequented brothels together and there was talk of them sharing a studio (Letter from Vincent to Theo Van Gogh Arles, July 8/9 1888) but they appear to have fallen out at some time before Van Gogh’s death.